AlbertL7/Collab-Mentions/README.md

 - **Works Offline** — Full functionality, syncs when reconnected
 - **No Login Required** — Your identity is tied to your machine

-Perfect for small teams, couples, families, research groups, or anyone sharing an Obsidian vault who wants to actually know what they should be looking at.
+Perfect for small teams, I would say no more than 7 - 10 (Was only tested with 3) people, couples, families, research groups, or anyone sharing an Obsidian vault who wants to actually know what they should be looking at.

 ---